Steam Deck vs Nintendo Switch: Which one is better in 2023?

 The Steam Deck is substantially more powerful than the Nintendo Switch.
 Comparing the specs of the Switch to the Steam Deck is a futile effort.
 One is hardware from 2017, with no real future sight placed in.
 Maybe Nintendo never thought it’d take off as it did, but also, for the regular consumer, the differences mean nothing in the long run.

 The Switch is never going to be able to run certain games, it is old and getting tired.
-We all know this, it’s going to keep happening until Nintendo finally refreshes the hardware.
+We all know this.
+This is likely going to remain the case until Nintendo finally officially announces the launch of the Switch 2, and we get to witness the Switch successor’s improvements firsthand.

-On paper, the Steam Deck is by far and away the better device.
-On the other hand, if you’re buying a Switch based on technical prowess, you were in the wrong queue back in 2017, never mind 2023.
+On paper, the Steam Deck, either the LCD or OLED model, is by far the better device.
+On the other hand, if you’re buying a Switch based on technical prowess, you were in the wrong queue back in 2017, never mind 2024.

 Design

-With both Switch and Steam Deck sporting similar designs, it mostly comes down to comfort and usability.
+With both the Switch and Steam Deck sporting similar designs, which handheld you prefer the look of will mostly come down to comfort and usability.
 Stick placement, screens, and even the weight can all play a factor in deciding which is for you.

 Valve’s design ethos shouldn’t be overlooked because it looks a little strange in comparison to the more traditional Nintendo Switch.